Working with Codex

 How Programming Changed: “70% of my lines of code is now written by Claude Code” :/

-Good article overall.
-The section on the impact claude code had on this developer’s workflow is wild …
+Great article!
+The section on the impact claude code had on this developer’s workflow is wild.

 2025 was a epochal year for the field of programming.
 LLMs got good enough.
 I’m finding myself using Claude Code almost every time I open up my editor, and it’s capabilities feels to have had quite a boost with the introduction of Sonnet 4.5.
 For the engineers who use Claude Code in our team, we’re finding it can drastically speed up, or allow for parallel work.
 If I had to guess, I’d estimate about 70% of my lines of code is now written by Claude Code.